codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 ---
 title: CodePush integration
-description: How to integrate your workflows with CodePush
+description: How to integrate your workflows with CodePush using Codemagic
 weight: 22
 ---